ditinc/foodwatch/README.md

 ### Configuration Management

-Configuration for the app (Meteor in .meteor) and CircleCI (circle.yml) are managed through their respective config files in the repo.
+Configuration for the app (Meteor in .meteor), CircleCI (circle.yml), and Tutum (tutum.yml) are managed through their respective config files in the repo.
 Confidential information (passwords, etc.) are stored as environmental variables in CircleCI and aren't available in GitHub.

 ### Continuous Monitoring

 The release containers are monitored by New Relic.
-The Tutum stack consists of 1 HAProxy (http://www.haproxy.org/) container doing round robin load balancing to 2 Foodwatch containers.
-The Foodwatch containers share a MongoDB container.
-A New Relic container monitors all of the running containers.
-This prevents downtime during automated redeploy.
+The Tutum stack consists of 2 HAProxy (http://www.haproxy.org/) containers -- one for production/release, and one for the master branch, doing round robin load balancing to 4 Foodwatch containers.
+Each set of 2 Foodwatch containers share a MongoDB container.
+Two New Relic container monitor half of the running containers each.

 ### Unit Tests